Cecil Cunningham: Early years

-Cunningham started her working life as a switchboard operator in a commerce bank and did some sittings as a photographer's model.
-Her early experience in music came as a member of the choir in the Fifth Baptist Church in St. Louis.
+Cunningham was born in St. Louis, Missouri, one of at least six children of Sarah Hunter and Patrick Henry Cunningham.
+Her father was a onetime Major League outfielder for the original St. Louis Browns.
+In St. Louis, she attended the Humboldt School and Central High School.

+Cunningham's early experience in music came as a member of the choir in the Fifth Baptist Church.
+In the fall of 1903, at the age of fifteen, Cunningham was also said to have "taken a deep interest in the prisoners at the city jail," performing for their benefit at religious services every Sunday.
+Moreover, reported the St. Louis Republic, these efforts had earned her an uncommon display of gratitude on the part of several inmates.

+Cunningham [...] yesterday afternoon received from Edward Phiester and Joseph Spray a mimic ship on which they and several other inmates have been working for two weeks.
+The ship is constructed of cloth, tinsel and whalebones, in imitation of a transatlantic liner.
+On the masts, suspended by golden threads, are Miss Cunningham's initials in gold.
+At the close of services yesterday, Spray and Phiester presented the ship to Miss Cunningham, at the same time telling her that the miniature was a token of their appreciation for her efforts to enliven their existence by her singing.

 Career

 Cunningham's first show business job was in the chorus line of Mlle.
 Modiste at the age of 18.
 She trained as a singer and appeared in opera.
 She worked as a vaudeville comedian at the Palace Theatre in New York City until the commencement of her movie career in 1929.

-A. L. Erlanger selected her for the title role in the original production of The Pink Lady.

 Cunningham's Broadway credits include Somewhere Else (1913), Iolanthe (1913), Oh, I Say!
 (1913), Maids of Athens (1914), Dancing Around (1914), Greenwich Village Follies (1919), The Rose of China (1919), and Dance With Your Gods (1934).
 She also performed in Paris with the Boston Grand Opera Company, singing in Italian operas.

 Cunningham was a Hollywood character actress with whitish hair cut like a man's, often in roles as a general "know-it-all".
-She made more than 80 appearances in movies between 1929 and 1946, many of them uncredited.
+She made more than 80 appearances in movies from 1929 to 1946, many of them uncredited.

 Personal life

-Cunningham was married to writer Jean C. Havez from 1915 to 1917.
+Cunningham was married to writer Jean C. Havez from 1915 to 1918.